 Termites are small, pale insects that live in colonies.
 They feed on wood, which makes them just about every homeowner’s worst nightmare.

-Known for their destructive nature, termites can cause significant structural damage to homes if they’re left unchecked.
+Known for their destructive nature, termites can cause significant structural damage to homes if left unchecked.

 How to Tell Termites From Other Bugs

-Before we dive into the look-alikes, let’s quickly go over how to identify real termites.
-Termites have straight antennae, uniform waists, and wings of equal length.
-They’re usually creamy white, though some species can be darker.
+Before we dive into the look-alikes, let’s review how to identify real termites.
+Termites typically have:

-Now, here are some of the most common bugs that look like termites here in Oklahoma City:
+Now, here are some of the most common bugs that look like termites but aren’t here in Oklahoma City:

 Ants vs. Termites